Living in Foothills County - What You Need to Know

 - If you have access to a supply of domestic water, you may find that your monthly cost of service can be more expensive than municipal systems.

 - In most cases you will not have access to a supply of domestic water and will have to locate an alternative supply.
 Water wells are the most common method, for which there will be a cost associated for drilling and pumping.
 The quality and quantity of well water can vary considerably from location to location and from season to season.
 Contact Alberta Environment to investigate this issue.

 - Not all wells can be used for irrigation of landscaping and/or watering livestock.
 Licenses from Alberta Environment may be required.
 If you have needs other than for your household, make certain that you have the proper approvals before you invest.
 It is advised that you look into this issue very carefully, through Alberta Environment.

-- Electric service is generally available to most areas within the MD of Foothills, but it is important to determine the proximity of electrical power.
+- Electric service is generally available to most areas within Foothills County, but it is important to determine the proximity of electrical power.
 It is expensive to extend power lines to remote areas.

 - It may be necessary to cross property owned by others in order to extend electric service to your property in the most cost efficient manner.
 It is important to make sure that the proper easements are in place to allow lines to be built to your property.

 - Electric power may not be available in all configurations.
 If you have special power requirements, it is important to know what level of service can be provided to your property.